 What is a router table?

 A router table is a woodworking tool that provides a stable platform for a handheld router.
 It allows for increased accuracy, more control and can use larger bits.
-With a router table, woodworkers can create joints and decorative mouldings on pieces of wood.
+The use of a router table allows amateur woodworkers to create joints and complex decorative mouldings on pieces of wood.

-The table should have dust extraction, a strong top, and adequate space for work.
-Overall, a router table is a must-have tool for any woodshop.
+The table should have a standard dust spout, a strong top, and adequate space for work.
+Overall, the router table pros and cons make it a must-have tool for any woodshop.

 The top 10 best router tables